One of the top questions I get from first-time virtual summit hosts is how to effectively monetize.

 Then, if attendees want further access to the presentations, they can purchase the all-access pass to get longer access.
 This extended access can be anywhere from a month to a "lifetime".

 I also recommend that an all-access pass includes more than just presentations.
-Industry-standard conversion rate for an all-access pass is 3-5%, but myself and my Summit in a Box students tend to get 15%+ because of the more attractive offer I like to create with an all-access pass.
+The industry-standard conversion rate for an all-access pass is 2-4%, but those following our systems to get 10%+ due to specific positioning, the specific all-access pass offer, and the way we present it.

-Another upsell option is to sell your own product or service.
+Another upsell option is to sell your signature product or service, which should be highly related to the topic of the summit.

 The last option we'll cover for how to make money through a virtual summit is having sponsors.